Contact Lens Care

 How it feels in your eye

-A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly like it is lightly scraping your eye.
+A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly scratchy, like an eyelash in your eye.
 It won’t sit comfortably on the curvature of your eye and will easily move from the centre.
 It may even pop out.

 How your vision looks